LiveRamp/kube_deploy_tools/documentation/setup.md

 For Java projects, see the Java projects section below for how to add these build tasks to your Maven build.

-For a generic project, below are the additional commands required for your build.
+For a generic, non-Java project, below are the additional commands required for your build.

 ```bash